-Palestinians rally over US Jerusalem move
+Trump's Jerusalem move sparks clashes

 There are fears the announcement could lead to a renewed outbreak of violence.
 The Palestinian Islamist group Hamas has already called for a new intifada, or uprising.

-The US president said on Wednesday that he had "determined it is time to officially recognize Jerusalem as the capital of Israel".

-"I've judged this course of action to be in the best interests of the United States of America and the pursuit of peace between Israel and the Palestinians," he said.
+Mr Trump announced the move on Wednesday.
+The US president said: "I've judged this course of action to be in the best interests of the United States of America and the pursuit of peace between Israel and the Palestinians."

 He said he was directing the US state department to begin preparations to move the US embassy from Tel Aviv to Jerusalem.